Monteverdi Hai 450: History

 A magenta Hai 450 SS prototype debuted at the 1970 Geneva Auto Show.
 It had a 6974 cc V8 from Chrysler positioned behind the two seats.
 Its name combined the German word for "shark" (Hai) and the rated output of the engine.

 A second car was built with a longer wheelbase and minor detail changes like door handles and red bodywork.
 This car was named the Hai 450 GTS to mark the changes.

 Monteverdi initially planned to produce 49 copies, but production was halted after the two prototypes.
 Only one car was actually sold, although in a 1974 interview Peter Monteverdi claimed to have delivered eleven of the cars.
-In the 1990s, Monteverdi used spare parts to built two additional replicas, which now reside in the Swiss National Transport Museum in Luzern.
+In the 1990s, Monteverdi used spare parts to build two additional replicas, which now reside in the Swiss National Transport Museum in Luzern.

 Paul Frère tested the 450 SS, reaching 0-100 km/h in 6.9 seconds and a top speed of 270.6 km/h.
 The 450 GTS, tested by Autozeitung, reached 0-100 km/h in 5.5 seconds and a top speed of 280 km/h.
 Curb weight of the 450 SS was 1756 kg as tested by Automobil-Revue in 1970, considerably higher than the factory numbers.

 Like Monteverdi's front-engined cars, the Hai made extensive use of Chrysler parts.
 It has the same de Dion rear axle as the 375 High Speed, and may be the only mid-engined car ever to have used recirculating ball steering.